Cr4sh/SmmBackdoorNg/README.md

 [+] DONE
 ```

-Basic use of SMM backdoor `smm_backdoor.py` client program:
+Basic use of SMM backdoor `smm_backdoor.py` client program to display backdoor debug messages buffer once it was loaded and system has been booted:

 ```
 # python2 smm_backdoor.py --debug